 - Non neutered or spayed cat

 For cat lovers that have owned various cat breeds before, you will likely have noticed that Maine Coons seem to chatter far more than other cat breeds.
-This isn’t something to get concerned about at all, but is instead a complete joy that brings a cat and their owner closer.
+This isn’t something to get concerned about at all but is instead a complete joy that brings a cat and its owner closer.